Hi! I’m Ryan Clark, an independent game developer probably best known for designing the game Crypt of the NecroDancer. Check out my other exploits:

 - 2015: Created Pebble Seizure Detect, a free app that helps people with seizure disorders by detecting seizures and sending GPS coordinates to friends and family.

-- 2016: Co-founded Claren Academy with my wife.
+- 2016: Co-founded Claren Academy with my ex wife.
 A technology & creativity focused school, in Vancouver.

-- Late 2018: Brace Yourself Games has been growing and growing, adding some amazingly talented developers to the team.
-We are now working on about 3.5 game projects, and having a ton of fun doing it!
+- 2023: Brace Yourself Games has been growing and growing, adding some amazingly talented developers to the team.
+We are now working on about 8 game projects, and having a ton of fun doing it!

-I write game industry articles on my Gamasutra blog, I am an advisor for the GDC’s Independent Games Summit, and I stream game industry analysis on Twitch.
+I write game industry articles on my Gamasutra blog, I was an advisor for the GDC’s Independent Games Summit for 5 years, and I streamed regular game industry analysis on YouTube and Twitch for 6 years.
 I’m frequently a speaker at GDC, PAX, TwitchCon, and other conventions.